Computational Sciences Ph.D.

 Applicants for the Ph.D. in Computational Sciences must have a master’s degree in science or engineering disciplines with a strong background in applied mathematics, statistics, numerical analysis, simulation and modeling, and programming languages.
 A faculty review committee may select the candidate for an interview.

 Majid Shaalan, Ph.D.
-Professor of Computer Science & Director of Computer Science Graduate Program
+Professor and Program Lead of Computer Science & Director of Computer Science Graduate Program